 I love Mexican food, especially a good taco.
 They’re simple to make, plus messy and fun to eat!

 Most of the tacos I eat these days come in soft corn tortillas, but I grew up eating the hard shell kind.
-I got a craving for those crunchy tacos recently and had to have some.
+So when I got a craving for those crispy tacos recently, I had to have some.

-I don’t eat meat these days, so I made a smokey black bean filling for my crunchy tacos instead.
+I don’t eat meat these days, so I made a smokey bean filling for my crispy black bean tacos instead.
 The beans take minutes to make and are so good.